How to Select the Best Self Service Dashboard for Your Business

 Large organizations and SMEs have always has issues of data disruption which leads to crush of data or loss of data.
 Marketing, logistics, sales, supply chain, support, manufacturing and other data flows into enterprises, but as most corporate leaders know, the main issue is being able to convert strategic and tactical decisions based on the data.
 What’s more challenging is being able to open to users at different levels of the business silo data so that data driven approached become a pattern rather than a boardroom exclusive domain.
 The fact that business have to wait for data report for days and when they receive the data it is outdated thus incomplete decisions which in turn impacts company productivity and its survival.
 It doesn’t have to be like that, not with self-service BI dashboard.

-What is Self Service Dashboard?
+What are Self Service Dashboard?

 As a business grows in a volatile pace, there is a demand for faster and better access to data that before as business users need that to support their accurate decisions.
 Businesses don’t have the time to wait for the IT team to deliver handcrafted dashboards or customer reports to each other.
 There used to be a time where enterprises had no chance but to move out of business intelligence solutions.
 The need to retain data analysis and information technology professionals and extremely high costs are some of the reasons why the tools were out of reach to some businesses.